How to Remove Cat Hair From Everything

 | Washing machine | FurZapper silicone disc | $15 | Inside the dryer between loads |

 Full reviews of each product are on the main cat hair guide and the bedding guide.
+For the head-to-head, see my ranked roundup of the best cat hair removers I've tested.

 Frequently asked